k-seth/ClanRecruitingBot/README.md

 ### Configurables

 This section outlines how to use the config_template.txt file to get the most out of the application.
-REQUIRED fields are ones you must edit, OPTIONAL are if you wish to personalize your app, such as adding new clans or changing servers
+REQUIRED fields are ones you must edit, OPTIONAL are if you wish to personalize your app, such as adding new clans or changing servers.
+All fields are required to be present in the configuration file.

 1. "application_id": "Your App ID"
    * REQUIRED.
 How you access the Wargaming API
 2. "inactive_weeks": 2
    * OPTIONAL, default = 2.
 The number of weeks since last battle before a player is labelled as inactive.
 Value must be 1 or greater
 3. "server": "na"
    * OPTIONAL, default = "na".
 The game server that the data is taken from.
-Valid values: "na", "ru", "eu", "asia".
+Valid values: "na", "ru", "eu", "sea".
 If you change the server from na, you will need to redo the clan list
 4. "token": "Your bot token"
    * REQUIRED.
 How you access your Discord bot
 5. "seed": "!new"